mzimmer77/CircuitPython/README.md

 ![image](https://user-images.githubusercontent.com/112961434/192555694-4ad0eed2-1c11-4fa1-b789-35e882e869b6.png)
 Kattni Rembor, Jeff Epler, Carter Nelson, lady ada
 ### Reflection
 it was a lot more challenging to use a servo because I had to rememeber how to wire and use a servo but google was my friend.
+Again, make sure you have the correct libraries for servos in there.
+Additionally, having it go 5 degrees at a time is crucial.

 ## UltraSonic Senor